SodiumIodide/osc-map/README.md

 # OSC-Map

-Receives MSC (MIDI Show Control) messages from an etc express (sysex messages), sends it out as an osc message, and sends out a midi program change message.
+Receives OSC (Open Show Control) messages from an ETC ColorSource AV lightboard, and sends out a midi program change message to be interpreted by a Mackie TT24 soundboard.
 Tested on Windows.
-This project has been forked to support the Los Alamos Little Theater in receiving MSC signal from the lightboard and sending a MIDI signal to the soundboard for cue sync and mapping.
+This project has been forked and heavily modified to support the Los Alamos Little Theater in receiving OSC signals from the lightboard and sending a MIDI signal to the soundboard for cue sync and mapping.

 ## Dependencies